Allison Holker: Notes

-In 2008, Holker had a daughter with an ex-fiancé.
-Holker's daughter was later adopted by tWitch after he and Holker were married.

 In 2013, Holker and fellow So You Think You Can Dance all-star, Stephen "tWitch" Boss, were married at Villa San-Juliette Winery in Paso Robles, California, owned by SYTYCD producer and judge Nigel Lythgoe.
-The couple have two children together, a son born in 2016 and a daughter born in 2019.
+The couple had two children together, a son born in 2016 and a daughter born in 2019.
+Holker also has a daughter (born 2008) with her former fiancé.

-On December 14, 2022, it was announced that Boss, Holker's husband, had died by suicide the day before.
+On December 14, 2022, it was announced that Stephen Boss had died by suicide the day before.

+In September 2024, Holker confirmed her relationship with Adam Edmunds, a chief executive officer at the software development company Entrata.